cyambo/Password-Factory/README.md

 * The app can also run as a menu item or as a regular application.

 ### Password Generation
-Generates four kinds of passwords, random, pattern, pronounceable and passphrase.
+Generates five kinds of passwords, random, pattern, pronounceabl, passphrase, and advanced

 #### Random Password
 Generates a random password of specified length.